-Leiden is one of the most broad-based universities in the Netherlands, offering over 120 bachelors and masters programmes with some 200 specializations.
+Leiden University offers over 120 bachelors and masters programmes with some 250 specializations.
 In addition, there is a wide range of other possibilities such as PhD, honours, exchange and summer programmes.
 But Leiden offers more:

-The Leiden experience is strongly characterized by our dedication to engage in and contribute to the demands and challenges of todays globalised society.
-Our research-based education is traditionally innovative and multidisciplinary.
-Our students are motivated to be curious and to constantly question the essence of nature, the human mind and the complex interactions between their elements.
+The Leiden experience is strongly characterized by our dedication to engage in and contribute to the demands and challenges of todayís globalised society.
+Our research-based education is innovative and multidisciplinary.
+Our students are motivated to engage with our lecturers, who are renowned for their ground-breaking research and worldwide networks and to benefit from the personal and interactive classroom experience.
 They are offered the chance to develop their own talents and interests through a diverse range of academic opportunities and are encouraged to excel through participation in honours and research programmes.

 Leiden University strongly believes that the education it provides benefits directly from the high quality research that is carried out within the University itself.
 The most recent academic insights are immediately integrated into the courses.
 The quality of our research and education is independently acknowledged by several external organizations.